SadSabrina/XAI-open_materials/README.md

 # XAI

-This repository is based on the my report "Analysis of the feasibility of artificial intelligence algorithms", LIV International Scientific Conference on Control Processes and Stability (CPS'23) Saint-Petersburg, Russia, April 3-7, 2023.
+This repository is based on my report "Analysis of the feasibility of artificial intelligence algorithms", LIV International Scientific Conference on Control Processes and Stability (CPS'23) Saint-Petersburg, Russia, April 3-7, 2023.

-It contains tables with libraries offering interpretation of models are available via links:
+It contains tables with libraries that offer the interpretation of models.
+Librares are available via the following links:

 - in the case of training on different data
 - in the case of training on specific frameworks